galg-gh/url-shortener/deployment/README.md

-After terraform apply, need to also run the following in the EKS cluster:
+ALB will also need to be installed in the EKS cluster:

 ```
 helm install aws-load-balancer-controller eks/aws-load-balancer-controller \